 - 1. Competency and confidence in the application of basic fixed prosthodontic clinical and laboratory procedures. - 2.
 Competency in basic complete denture clinical and laboratory techniques. - 3.
 Understanding of complete denture occlusion. - 4.
 Competency in basic RPD clinical and laboratory procedures. - 5.
 Understanding of basic RPD principles, design and function. - 6.
 Understanding with overdenture techniques. - 7.
 Understanding with immediate denture techniques. - 8.
 Understanding with reline/rebase techniques. - 9.
 Competency in waxing techniques and restoration contouring. - 10.
 Competency in single survey crown preparation and fabrication. - 11.
-Competency in use of the semi-adjustable articulators, facebows and Understanding with concepts of occlusion and fully adjustable articulators. - 12.
-Understanding with basic tissue integrated prostheses techniques. - 13.
-Understanding with diagnosis and treatment of patients with temporomandibular disorders and facial pain. - 14.
-Identify a research project with a submitted protocol. - 15.
-Understand the requirements of the American Board of Prosthodontics by the end of first year. - 16.
+Competency in clinical applications of digital dentistry. - 12.
+Competency in use of the semi-adjustable articulators, facebows and understanding with concepts of occlusion and fully adjustable articulators. - 13.
+Understanding with basic tissue integrated prostheses techniques. - 14.
+Understanding with diagnosis and treatment of patients with temporomandibular disorders and facial pain. - 15.
+Identify a research project with a submitted protocol. - 16.
+Understand the requirements of the American Board of Prosthodontics by the end of first year. - 17.
 Prepare a lecture utilizing Power Point and clinical photographs/radiographs.